Find Trade Colleges

 4% Freshmen Loans

-There are 2,846 full-time undergraduates at ECC, and 7,882 students altogether.
+The total student population at Elgin Community College is 7,882, which includes 2,846 full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

-4% of ECC students take out loans to afford college costs.
+Roughly 4% of students at ECC take out loans to pay for college.
 The average amount of student loans is $4,056 a year.
-ECC has a 2.5% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The student loan default rate of 2.5% means most graduates are not struggling to pay off their loans.

 Public Public vs. Private